Dylan-Oleary/portfolio-v2/README.md

 The elevator pitch for this portfolio is as follows: You interview me – right here and now from your browser!

+In a nutshell, I will take the plunge and index my entire being into a vector database (Remember that Black Mirror episode ?!).
+With that in place, I will use a combination LLMs and TTS services to "speak" with you and answer any questions you may have!

 ### Getting Started

 #### Install Dependencies